infinitebhat/8/generic.md

 nav-menu: true
 ---

 My name is Gawtam S. Bhat.
-I am a graduate of Industrial and Systems Engineering from the University of Florida.
-Currently pursuing Ph.D. in Business Administration in the School of Business, University of Connecticut.
+I am a graduate of Industrial Engineering from the University of Florida.
+Currently pursuing masters degree in Business Administration in the School of Business, University of Connecticut.

 My belief-"Change is the only constant in any Industry and if we need growth-we need to be agile and flexible to adopt new changes".